ActivityWatch/aw-watcher-web/README.md

 make build
 ```

-The resulting `aw-watcher-web.zip` can then be loaded into your browser in development mode. (for Firefox, loading unsigned extensions is only possible in Firefox Nightly).
+The resulting `aw-watcher-web.zip` can then be loaded into your browser in development mode. (for Firefox, loading unsigned extensions is only possible in Firefox Nightly and ).

 For further build instructions, refer to the `Makefile`.